mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

 * We are waiting for ingress data in the peer connection.

 ## Initialization {#initialization}
+_This section is messed up right now due to reorganization, check back in a bit._
 1. `geth` sets up a full [`Node`](/Types/p2p.md#node); see [`cmd/geth/main.go#L236`](https://github.com/ethereum/go-ethereum/blob/master/cmd/geth/main.go#L236):
   ```go
 // geth is the main entry point into the system if no special subcommand is ran.